-Japan's economy has continued to recover moderately as a trend, although some weakness on the production side has remained due mainly to the effects of the subsequent decline in demand following the front-loaded increase prior to the consumption tax hike.
+Japan's economy has continued to recover moderately as a trend, and effects such as those of the decline in demand following the front-loaded increase prior to the consumption tax hike have been waning on the whole.
 Overseas economies -- mainly advanced economies -- have been recovering, albeit with a lackluster performance still seen in part.
-Exports have been more or less flat.
-Business fixed investment has been on a moderate increasing trend as corporate profits have improved. increased moderately as corporate profits have improved.
+In this situation, exports have shown signs of picking up.
+Business fixed investment has been on a moderate increasing trend as corporate profits have improved.
 Public investment has more or less leveled off at a high level.
 Private consumption has remained resilient as a trend with the employment and income situation improving steadily, and the effects of the decline in demand following the front-loaded increase have been waning on the whole.
-As for housing investment, the decline following the front-loaded increase has continued, while signs of bottoming out have been observed recently.
-Some weakness in industrial production has remained with continued inventory adjustments. recently been showing some weakness, due in part to inventory adjustment.
+Housing investment, which continued to decline following the front-loaded increase, has recently started to bottom out.
+Against the backdrop of these developments in demand both at home and abroad, industrial production has started to bottom out, due in part to the progress in inventory adjustments.
+Business sentiment has generally stayed at a favorable level, although some cautiousness has been observed.
 Meanwhile, financial conditions are accommodative.
 On the price front, the year-on-year rate of increase in the consumer price index (CPI, all items less fresh food), excluding the direct effects of the consumption tax hike, is around 1 percent.
 Inflation expectations appear to be rising on the whole from a somewhat longer-term perspective.

-With regard to the outlook, Japan's economy is expected to continue its moderate recovery trend, and the effects including those of the subsequent decline in demand following the front-loaded increase prior to the consumption tax hike are expected to dissipate gradually.
+With regard to the outlook, Japan's economy is expected to continue its moderate recovery trend, and the effects such as those of the decline in demand following the front-loaded increase prior to the consumption tax hike are expected to dissipate.
 The year-on-year rate of increase in the CPI is likely to be at around the current level for the time being.

 Risks to the outlook include developments in the emerging and commodity-exporting economies, the prospects regarding the debt problem and the risk of low inflation rates being protracted in Europe, and the pace of recovery in the U.S. economy.